Spencer House

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Spencer House, a historic Georgian mansion in London, is open to the public for guided tours and available for private events.
-Below is a detailed summary of its opening times and conditions:
+Spencer House, a historic Georgian mansion in London, offers public access through guided tours and is available for private events.
+Below are the detailed opening times and conditions for visiting:

 Public Tours

-• Booking: Advance booking is recommended.
-Walk-in tickets may be available on a first-come, first-served basis, with an additional fee of £1.50 per ticket.
+Tickets can be pre-booked online, and walk-in tickets may be available at the front desk on a first-come, first-served basis, subject to an additional fee of £1.50 per ticket.

 Group Tours